-- 3. Before an individual submits a portfolio, they must have: - a) Uploaded and mapped evidence of learning against each of the curriculum learning outcomes. - b) Completed the core advanced pharmacist credentialing application form. - c) Paid the portfolio assessment fee. - In order for the portfolio to be processed by the RPS and forwarded for review by an advanced pharmacist competency committee, the portfolio assessment fee must be paid. - Portfolios must be submitted by the relevant assessment window submission deadline to be considered by a corresponding advanced pharmacist competency committee.
-Submission window and deadlines are available on the RPS website. - 6.
-A candidate may submit for assessment of (an) individual domain(s).
-Individuals will only be credentialed as advanced once all domains have been successfully assessed.
-Candidates wishing to submit for assessment of (an) individual domain(s) may submit an application by email or any other appropriate form, setting out the domain(s) in which they wish to be assessed.
+- 3. Before an individual submits a portfolio, they must have: - a) Uploaded and mapped evidence of learning against each of the curriculum learning outcomes. - b) Completed the post-registration foundation application form. - c) Paid the portfolio assessment fee. - 4.
+In order for the portfolio to be processed by the RPS and forwarded for review by a post-registration foundation pharmacist competency committee, the portfolio assessment fee must be paid. - 5.
+Portfolios must be submitted by the relevant assessment window submission deadline to be considered by a corresponding post-registration foundation pharmacist competency committee.
+Submission window and deadlines are available on the RPS website.

-7. If a candidate is a person with a disability and requires reasonable adjustments to be made to the portfolio submission process, they should complete a reasonable adjustments form.
+- 6. A candidate may submit for assessment of (an) individual domain(s).
+Individuals will only be credentialed as a post-registration foundation pharmacist once all domains have been successfully assessed.
+Candidates wishing to submit for assessment of (an) individual domain(s) may submit an application by email or any other appropriate form, setting out the domain(s) in which they wish to be assessed. - 7.
+If a candidate is a person with a disability and requires reasonable adjustments to be made to the portfolio submission process, they should complete a reasonable adjustments form.